David: Hello, my name is David and I'm from Kenya.

 David: Would you ...

 Vitalis: From a guy's perspective, look.
-How do want to you get married to somebody you've never known.
+How would you want to get married to somebody you've never known.
 You don't know much about.
 I think it's not so cool.

 David: I think arranged marriages nowadays is looked in two perspectives.
 You can know someone for a very long time, but you don't have any intentions of getting married to them, but the families, they know each other and you know they think these two would fit each other and live like a nice couple, so they tend to bring them together, and the other one is, you not knowing someone, they are just as surprised as going to marry this one.
 This is final.
 So which one do you think?

-Vitalis: I think the latter one, is not so cool because I mean, you know don't anybody and you're being forced to get married to someone one you don't know.
+Vitalis: I think the latter one, is not so cool because I mean, you don't know anybody and you're being forced to get married to someone you don't know.
 It's not very good, though there is this pressure.

 David: Would you prefer the other one?